-- Output 1: Girls and boys in primary schools are timely provided with nutritious school meals and THR - Output 2: Increased capacity of district government staff, communities and smallholder farmers around the targeted schools in management of school meals programme - Output 3: At least 120,000 Adolescent girls receive 52 weekly doses of Iron Folic Acid and two doses of Deworming for one year17.
+- Output 1: Girls and boys in primary schools are timely provided with nutritious school meals and THR - Output 2: Increased capacity of district government staff, communities and smallholder farmers around the targeted schools in management of school meals programme - Output 3: At least 120,000 Adolescent girls receive 52 weekly doses of Iron Folic Acid and two doses of Deworming for one year.

-- School Meals activities in targeted schools are functional in terms of timely provision of funds for food and take home rations, food commodities, cooking utensils and other NFIs for learners to receive school meals. - District government staff, community representatives and small holder farmers trained in management of school meals programme - Capacity of farmers and community members strengthened in production and market access.
+- School Meals activities in targeted schools are functional in terms of timely provision of funds for food and take home rations, food commodities, cooking utensils and other NFIs for learners to receive school meals. - District government staff, community representatives and small holder farmers trained in management of school meals programme - Capacity of farmers and community members strengthened in production and market access. - Awareness about anemia and its implications on adolescent girls raised through school health and nutrition counselling sessions.

-16 Convergence between program component within UNICEF Education and Nutrition sections, without cost involvement from JPGE Program.
+&lt;sup>16 Convergence between program component within UNICEF Education and Nutrition sections, without cost involvement from JPGE Program.

-17 No cost involvement from JPGE program
+&lt;sup>17 No cost involvement from JPGE program